 - Where there is an Advance Care Directive refusing life-sustaining treatment.

 At common law family members have no legal decision-making power in relation to the medical treatment of their loved ones.
-However, in some circumstances family members might be substitute decision-makers under guardianship legislation.
-This is discussed further on the State and Territory Treatment Decision webpages.
+However, in some circumstances family members might be substitute decision-makers under State and Territory guardianship legislation.
+Find out more at State and Territory Treatment Decisions.

 What powers does the Supreme Court have to withhold or withdraw life-sustaining treatment?